itskazemk/fast_api_blog/README.md

-hi, this is my first test using github.
+this is test fastapi project that i wanna add dockerize, django as client with flutter as front.